Maximum Stable Matching with Matroids and Partial Orders: Existence of perfect matching of exchange edges in matroids

-We are now ready to prove the theorem that will be our main tool in proving the approximation bounds for our algorithms.
-As far as we know, this result on exchanges has not been observed previously in the literature.
+Here we prove the theorem that will be our main tool in proving the approximation bound for our algorithm.
+To our knowledge, this result on exchanges has not been previously observed in the literature.
+See Remark~\ref{rem:exchange} for a comparison between a previously known property.
+We use the notation $[r]=\{1,2,\dots,r\}$.